 Whether you are a touring, recreational, racing, commuting, or triathlete cyclist, randonneuring offers a meaningful and satisfying challenge.

-Randonneurs Ontario has five chapters offers events in central Ontario and the Ottawa region.
+Randonneurs Ontario has four chapters offers events in central Ontario and the Ottawa region.
 This includes the Brevet Series of 200 km, 300 km, 400 km, and 600 km, with an optional 1,000 km brevet and a 400 km Fleche event, as well as 'populaire' rides.
 On completion of the brevet series, you become a Super Randonneur.
 Every four years, you can also qualify to enter the Paris-Brest-Paris 1200 km event, which gathers randonneurs from around the world.
 'Populaire' rides initiate new riders to longer distances and group riding.
-Riders can also participate in established events in the USA, such as, the 1200 km Boston-Montreal-Boston, and club events, such as those sponsored by the Rochester and Syracuse Randonneurs.
+Riders can also participate in established events, such as, the Granite Anvil 1200 km, Rocky Mountain 1200km, London Edinburgh London 1400 , and club events, such as those sponsored by the Rochester and Syracuse Randonneurs.

 The club requires that each participant wear an approved cycling helmet.